What is Puree?

-Unlike other beverage lines which focus on single flavors, our Blends offer quality, high-end bases that consist of both premium blends and classics.
+Unlike other products which focus on single flavors, our blends offer quality, high-end bases that consist of both premium blends and classics.
 We incorporate hot flavors from today’s beverage world, including passion fruit, yuzu and kaffir lime.
 With our Blends you can offer signature cocktails without a mixologist at the helm.
 The flavor profiles are unparalled and the gabletop packaging is designed to preserve the freshness of each flavor.

 How do you obtain the caramel flavor in the Carmelized Pineapple concentrate?

 A natural caramel flavor which enhances the natural sweetness of the pineapple juice concentrate is utilized.

 What’s the difference between a tangerine and a mandarin?

 Mandarins are the largest and most varied group of edible citrus fruits.
 Tangerines are varieties of mandarin that have more

 brightly colored flesh and peel.
 Varieties that are typically marketed as tangerines are Dancy, Sunburst, and Honey.

 What is the "yuzu" in Yuzu Luxe Sour?

 A yuzu is an Asian citrus fruit that resembles a bumpy tangerine.
 Commonly used in Japanese and Korean cuisine, it is acidic and tart, with highly fragrant rind and flesh.
 The taste of yuzu is similar to a lime/lemon combination.

 Is there real coconut in Passion Colada?